AjibsBaba/diabetes-diagnosis/README.md

 ## About The Project

-This is the first machine learning project i will deploy on web it is a supervised learning model, I created an ensemble method that made use of about five models from which i picked the one with the highest frequency which is the Gradient Boosting algorithm after some hypermeter tuning i was able to get an accuracy of 82% which is because i was unable to gather a big dataset on diabetes
+This is my first ML project deployed on web. it is a supervised learning model, I created an ensemble method that made use of about five models from which i picked the one with the highest frequency which is the Gradient Boosting algorithm after some hypermeter tuning i was able to get an accuracy of 82% which is because i was unable to gather a big dataset on diabetes

 A list of commonly used resources that I find helpful are listed in the acknowledgements.